Broadway Dress Code: What to Wear to a Broadway Show

 I’ve seen Wicked a handful of times, including the first year it came out with the original cast, and most recently in 2019, and the shows held up beautifully.

-Seating Tip: The Gershwin is quite large, but even at the back of the Orchestra I’ve had a spectacular view.
+Seating Tip: The Gershwin is quite large, but even at the back of the orchestra I’ve had a spectacular view.

 Run Time: 2 hours and 45 minutes, including one intermission